sabbirhossainujjal/Bengali-Person-Name-Extractor/README.md

 <br>`previous annotation`: ["B-PERSON", "I-PERSON", "L-PERSON", "O", "O", "O", "O", "O", "O", "B-ORG", "I-ORG", "L-ORG", "O", "O", "O", "O", "O", "O", "O", "O", "O"]
 <br>`new_annotation`: ["B-PER", "I-PER", "L-PER", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O"]]

-Coding for data-loading and pre-processing is implemented in `loading_dataset.py`.
-After running this script we will have a dataframe format data for particular dataset which can be used later for training purpose.
+>Functions for data-loading and pre-processing are implemented in `utils/loading_dataset.py`.
+>After running this script we will have a dataframe format data for particular dataset which can be used later for training purpose.

 #### Exploratory Data Analysis (EDA)
 After loading our data we did some data analysis.
 First we check all the all the data have proper annotation, especially we checked every token in the given text have corresponding annotaion.
 If there are missing annotation in the dataset, this data can't be used in training.